mlochbaum/BQN/doc/under.md

         (+´÷≠)⌾(×˜) 2‿3‿4‿5

 This average is the square root of the average of the squares of the arguments, and `⌾` lets us combine the two square-y steps.
+Here there are two possible solutions because `¯3.67…` has the same square as the positive result; BQN of course uses the principal root.
 Similarly, `⌾÷` can be used for a harmonic sum or mean (you might notice that computational Under is a lot more mathy than the structural one).

 Under is the idiomatic way to do a round-to-nearest function: